All Episodes

 Hang on one second.

-Joe de Genova, Jay Secular, we'll get back to this uh in just a second here.
+We'll get back to this in just a second here on the other side.

-On the other side, we've got a lot of your calls coming in and the media hysteria after what was the biggest beatdown I've ever seen in my life, Joe Konchack said.
+We've got a lot of your calls coming in and the media hysteria after what was the biggest beatdown I've ever seen in my life.

 Stay up to date with the latest news and expert opinions as Donald Trump takes office.

-They're gonna pay a big price for leaking.
+They're going to pay a big price for Lincoln.

-All right, that was President Trump responding to the fact that the intelligence keeps leaking against him, and we continue with Jay Seculow and Joe DeGenova.
+All right, that was President Trump responding to the fact that the intelligence keeps leaking against him.

-And look, I mean, if this is what seventeen days before the transition of power that this trap is set, where this Signet information, which never gets leaked out, it tells me that the President did it by design.
+And look, I mean, if this is what, 17 days before the transition of power, that this trap is set, where this Signet information, which never gets leaked out, it tells me that the president did it by design.

-Does that make him part of a conspiracy?
+Does that make him part of a conspiracy, meaning President Obama, former president?

 It's an important question to ask.

-Why, at the end of eight years when it was not thought to be so important, and when there is publicity about an alleged relationship between the Trump some can Trump campaign officials and the Russian government, why would this change be made?
+Why, at the end of eight years, when it was not thought to be so important, and when there is publicity about an alleged relationship between the Trump, some Trump campaign officials and the Russian government, why would this change be made?

 And I would think that the prosecutors investigating this case would want to interview all of the people responsible for this change in the executive order and the distribution of this signals intelligence and find out why it was done.

-Yeah, and I think what we're gonna do, Sean, is we're gonna file a Freedom of Information Act request, not to get to the intelligence, that would be privileged, but to get to the process of what was the lead up to all of this discussion.
+Yeah, and I think what we're going to do, Sean, is we're going to file a Freedom of Information Act request, not to get to the intelligence that would be privileged, but to get to the process.

-In other words, how'd they decide to do this on January third?
+In other words, how did they decide to do this on January 3rd?

 There is no reasonable explanation that would put such a significant change in place, literally in the waning hours of a presidency.

-They could have done this for eight years, but they thought this was so important to get this raw data, and it's the raw data and t intel, the singtel, to these sixteen other agencies.
+They could have done this for eight years if they thought this was so important to get this raw data, and it's the raw data intel, the SINGTEL, to these 16 other agencies.

 Why now?